-Being more skier than mountaineer, the slogan, “If I can’t climb it, I won’t ski it,” helps keep me out of trouble.
-But there are situations when a steep slope may be too firm to climb, but in time will soften into good skiing.
-Climbing steep firm slopes just requires the right tools, namely boot crampons.
+The slogan, “If I can’t climb it, I won’t ski it,” helps keep me out of trouble.
+However, come spring, there are situations when a steep slope may be too firm to climb, but in time will soften into good skiing.
+Climbing steep firm slopes requires the right tools, namely boot crampons.
 But, for many ski-centric mountaineering adventures, a full 10- or 12-point technical crampon is overkill.
 Enter the new 5-point TechCrampon 250.
-It’s a half-crampon designed to interface with tech-binding compatible boots and offers ski mountaineers a lightweight alternative to a full crampon.
+It’s a half-crampon that connects with tech-binding compatible boots and offers a lightweight alternative to a full crampon.
 The “250” in the name references the actual weight per pair in grams.

-It’s a specialized tool for ski mountaineering.
-Like a ski crampon that only gets used when conditions and terrain align to demand it, the TechCrampon is a niche tool for ski descent minded users looking for a lightweight boot crampon alternative.
-Given you only get five points at the front of your boot, the crampon is designed for ascent, not descent, as it does not offer the security of heel points when walking down a slope – that’s where the skis come in.
+Like a ski crampon that only gets used when conditions and terrain demand it, the TechCrampon is a niche tool for ski mountaineers.
+It serves skiers looking for a lightweight boot crampon alternative.
+Given you only get five points at the front of your boot, the TechCrampon is for climbing, not descending, as it does not offer the security of heel points when walking down a slope.
+That’s why you have skis.

-What it does offer is solid purchase when front pointing on snow and booting up or across more modest hard snow slopes.
-It’s made of steel and the points are significantly sharper, and more robust, than any aluminum crampon I have own.
+The TechCrampon 250 offers solid purchase when front pointing on snow and booting up or across more modest hard snow slopes.
+It’s made of steel and the points are significantly sharper, and more robust, than any aluminum crampon I have.